-Tickets for the National Aquarium are available for purchase online through their website.
+Timed and dated tickets for the National Aquarium are available for purchase online through their website.
+There is limited capacity, so book tickets in advance.
 There are typically discounts available for military, public health workers, and AAA members.
 When purchasing through a third-party, such as Tickets At Work, the voucher will need to be turned in at the Guest Services window for an Aquarium ticket.

 The Aquarium also has special overnight packages with some of the neighboring hotels.
 Check out their website for more information.

 National Aquarium Stroller Policy

 The National Aquarium does not allow strollers in their exhibits.
 After entering the building, there is a stroller parking desk immediately to the right.

 There are many types of exhibits at the National Aquarium.
 There is an entire floor of the aquarium dedicated to the rain forest, and another to the continent of Australia.
 One of the favorite exhibits in the aquarium is the jelly fish.

 It’s entry is beautiful, with columns full of bubbles.
 It’s a great introduction to the beauty of the sea.

 Another interesting exhibit at the Aquarium is the Blacktip Reef.
 This exhibit is full of aquatic life, from blacktip reef sharks to rays to other types of fish and colorful coral.

 The Aquarium has several main exhibits, but one of the best and scariest is Shark Alley.
 In this part of the building, lights are dim and sharks swim around in the windows all around the walkways and ramps.